Mighty Morphin Power Rangers (video game)

-Mighty Morphin Power Rangers is the title of five different video games based on the first season of the television series of the same name, one for each of the following game platforms: Sega Genesis/Mega Drive, Super Nintendo Entertainment System, Game Boy, Game Gear, and Sega CD.
-The Nintendo versions of the game were released by Bandai, while the Sega versions were published by Banpresto, a pseudonym of Bandai.
+Mighty Morphin Power Rangers is the title of five different video games based on the first season of the television series of the same name, one for each of the following game platforms: Sega Genesis, Super Nintendo Entertainment System, Game Boy, and Game Gear.
+The Nintendo versions of the game were released by Bandai, while the Sega versions were published by Sega itself and the production of the cartridge versions was carried by Banpresto, a pseudonym of Bandai.
 The Green Ranger is only playable on the Genesis and Game Gear versions of the game.

 Super NES

 The Super NES version of Mighty Morphin Power Rangers is a side-scrolling action game composed of seven stages, with two different gameplay styles.

-The four reviewers of Electronic Gaming Monthly gave the Super NES game a score of 6.5 out of 10 but a unanimously negative assessment, saying it has poor animation and dull level design and "is simply way too easy for experienced players."
-They praised the character selection feature, but concluded that even Power Ranger fans would find the game entertaining for only a short while.
+The four reviewers of Electronic Gaming Monthly gave the Super NES game ratings of 7/10, 6/10, 6/10 and 7/10.
+Three reviewers said it was too similar to other games in the genre, with one saing it's "just another mindless Final Fight-type game."
+Other reviewers suggested the game was for younger players who were fans of the show as it offered very little challenge.

 Nintendo Magazine System gave the game an overall score of 77, describing the difficulty as "mighty tough".
 Praise was given to the energetic presentation and style akin to the TV show, fluid controls and animation, and the attention to detail in making each character unique with trademark moves.
 One of the reviewers gave Bandai credit for "a genuine attempt at something vaguely special", calling the result "pretty cool", while the other reviewer dubbed the game unoriginal.
 Other criticism was directed at the old-fashioned gameplay and repetitive feel, with the final consensus being that the game was more for hardcore fans than hardcore gamers.

 Game Boy

 The Game Boy version is a side-scrolling action game similar to the SNES game but much more simplified.
 There are five levels, each consisting of two segments.
 In the ranger segment, any of the five original rangers must go through a level while defeating putty patrols.
 Using the select button unlocks their unique weapon, but drains health with each use.
 The second segment is a Megazord fight versus the main villains of the show.

-When played on the Super Game Boy, unique color palettes can be used with each ranger.
+When played on the Super Game Boy adaptor for SNES, unique color palettes can be used with each ranger.